• Skip to main content

 This Friday, I have an appointment with my therapist.

 I will bring up my work with the core emotion of joy.
 Mostly, I will share how I am not able to experience joy.
-How my days are all OK.
-Sometimes they are challenging, uncomfortable, and tough.
+Sometimes emotions are challenging, uncomfortable, and tough.
 Those types of emotions are easy for me to experience.
 But when it comes to joy…

 […] I jump ahead, unhelpful thinking is activated.
 And I become either a mind reader or a fortune […]